ehansontamu/One-Page-Checkout-TechHub/README.md

+## TechHub

+This version of the optimized one page checkout has been configured/customized for the use of TAMU TechHub

 # Checkout JS

 Checkout JS is a browser-based application providing a seamless UI for BigCommerce shoppers to complete their checkout.
 It is also known as [Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout), which is currently the recommended checkout option for all BigCommerce stores.